TTonnyy789/text-topic-modelling-bertopic/README.md

 cd Topic_Modelling
 ```
 Once cloned this repositories from Github, you can run following commands and run this dockerized model locally.

+`--platform linux/arm64,linux/amd64` would not store image to your local docker images if you not add `--load` or `--push`.

-`--load` is essential in this stage, because this docker file is built based on multi-platform, the initial configuration of building docker image will not store it directly on you device.
+Therefore, `--load` is essential in this stage, because this docker file is based on multi-platform, the initial configuration of building docker image will not store it directly on you device.

+You can change `--load` to `--push` if you want to push this image onto your docker hub.

 ```bash
 docker buildx build --platform linux/amd64,linux/arm64 -t ttonnyy789/bertopic-bb --load .